Day Trip to Celestun Biosphere Reserve (Mexico)

 If you’re taking a day trip to Celestun Biosphere, make sure you bring:

-- Hat and sunglasses: On sunny days it can get very bright on the boat
+- Hat and sunglasses: On sunny days it can get very bright on the boat.
+Just be careful not to lose your hat!

 If you’re not planning on hiking anywhere, flip-flops or sandals are fine for the day.
 I wore trainers but soon realised I didn’t need them!